 The KT-1 has the same general configuration as the Tucano or PC-9; it is occasionally judged to be a license-built version of the PC-9, but it is a new design.
 It is powered by a PWC PT6A-62A turboprop with 710 kW (950 SHP), driving a four-bladed Hartzell propeller, and has a digital glass cockpit.
 It has a span of 10.6 meters (34 feet 9 inches), a length of 10.26 meters (33 feet 8 inches), an empty weight of 1,790 kilograms (3,945 pounds), and a max level speed of 650 KPH (405 MPH / 350 KT).

 KAI developed an armed battlefield spotter version of the KT-1, the "KO-1", and apparently a number of KO-1s were obtained by the ROKAF.
 An export version, the "KT-1B", was sold to Indonesia, with seven delivered in 2003 and five more delivered in 2005.
-A further improved export version, the "KT-1C", is being promoted on the export market.
+A further improved export version, the "KT-1C", is being promoted on the export market; Senegal ordered four in 2016.
 KAI also signed a deal for 40 "KT-1T" trainers for Turkey in 2007, with an option for 15 more that was exercised in 2015.